 - Those who want to progress within or across the industry

-The programme will take the form of phased roll outs.
-Each roll out will focus on, for example, an under-represented group, a skills gap, stage of career etc as identified by BFI and ScreenSkills research.
+The programme will take the form of phased intakes of mentees.
+Each intake will focus on, for example, an under-represented group, a skills gap, stage of career etc., as identified by BFI and ScreenSkills research.
+Mentors may apply and be matched to a mentee at any point.

-The next intake of mentees will focus on those returning to the screen industry - this could be people returning from parental leave, caring responsibilities and other long term breaks.
-We aim to start matching mentoring pairs from this intake on 1 August.
+The next intake of mentees will focus on those working, or aspiring to work, in the screen industry outside of London.
+The deadline for applications is 31 October and we aim to start matching mentoring pairs from this intake on 1 November.

 ScreenSkills is also creating a mentoring community of best practice across all sectors of the screen industry in the UK, drawing together mentoring activity delivered by a wide variety of organisations and charities.
 To find out more about some of these mentoring schemes and programmes have a look at our community of best practice page.
 These organisations run a variety of initiatives – mentoring schemes as well as schemes (e.g. trainee programmes) that have a mentoring element.